Walther von Seydlitz-Kurzbach: Military career

 The corps was subordinated to the Sixth Army during the Battle of Stalingrad.
 When the entire army was trapped in the city in the course of the Soviet Operation Uranus, Seydlitz was one of the generals who argued most forcefully in favour of a breakout or a surrender, against Hitler’s orders.
 On 25 January 1943, he told his subordinate officers that they were free to decide for themselves on whether to surrender.
 Friedrich Paulus immediately relieved him of command of his three divisions (the 100th, 71st and 295th Infantry Divisions).

 A few days later, Seydlitz fled the German lines under fire from his own side with a group of other officers.
 He was taken into Soviet custody, where he was interrogated by Captain Nikolay Dyatlenko.

 He was identified by his interrogators as a potential collaborator.
 In August 1943 he was taken with two other generals to a political re-education centre at Lunovo.
 A month later he was sent back to prisoner-of-war camps to recruit other German officers.

 Seydlitz was a leader in the forming, under Soviet supervision, of an anti-Nazi organisation, the League of German Officers, and was made a member of the National Committee for a Free Germany.
 He was condemned by many of his fellow generals for his collaboration with the Soviet Union.
 He was sentenced to death in absentia by Hitler's government.
 Seydlitz's idea of creating an anti-Nazi force of some 40,000 German prisoners-of-war to be airlifted into Germany was never seriously considered.
 In Germany, his family was taken into Sippenhaft, detention for the crimes of a family member.
 Seydlitz was ultimately exploited by both Soviet and German propaganda.
-He was used by the former in broadcasts and literature to encourage German soldiers to surrender, and the latter cultivated the idea of "Seydlitz troops" (Seydlitztruppen).
+He was used by the former in broadcasts and literature to encourage German soldiers to surrender, and the latter cultivated the idea of "Seydlitz Troops" (Seydlitztruppen).

 In 1949, he was charged with war crimes.
 He was put on trial for responsibility for actions against Soviet POWs and the civilian population while in Wehrmacht service.
 In 1950, a Soviet tribunal sentenced him to 25 years of imprisonment, but in 1955 he was released to West Germany, where in 1956, his Third Reich death sentence was nullified.
 However, he was despised by his former army colleagues both for his role in the Battle of Stalingrad and for his later collaboration with the Soviet Union.
 He was denied the restoration of his retired rank and pension by the Bundeswehr.

+Death

 Seydlitz died on 28 April 1976 in Bremen.
 On 23 April 1996, a posthumous pardon was issued by the Russian authorities.